 In the late nineteenth century, Spain had been the colonial power that controlled the Philippine Islands, despite nationalist rebellions.
 On April 21, 1898, the United States declared war on Spain and on May 1, 1898, the Asian squadron of the U. S. Navy destroyed the Spanish fleet in Manila Bay.
 Spain conceded control of the Islands to the U.S. military.
-Filipino nationalist forces, led by Emilio Aguinaldo (b.
-1870?), refused to accept American domination, and the Philippine Insurrection began.
-The insurrection lasted from 1899 until 1902, when U.S. civil government replaced the military authority and William Howard Taft (1857-1930), later U.S. president, became the first civil governor on July 4, 1902.
+Filipino nationalist forces, led by Emilio Aguinaldo (ca. 1870-?), refused to accept American domination, and the Philippine-American War (generally referred to in America at the time as the Philippine Insurrection) began.
+The conflict lasted from 1899 until 1902, when U.S. civil government replaced the military authority and William Howard Taft (1857-1930), later U.S. president, became the first civil governor on July 4, 1902.

 George Fortson was memorialized in 1901 with dedication of a small public park, Fortson Square, at the southeast corner of Yesler Way and 2nd Avenue in Seattle.
 Seattle-area Spanish American War volunteers are also honored with a statue in the southwest corner of Woodland Park.